GreenRobots/JPHacks/README.md

 **Who we are**

-Androooid Team of JPHacks 2014.
-We are Takahiko (git@TETRA2000), Cherry (git@phantomkirby) and Nam Nguyen Hoai (git@eneim), students from 3 different countries who share the obssesion in Android Application. *We don't create World-class App.
+Androooid Team of [JPHacks 2014](https://jphacks.com).
+We are Takahiko [(git)](https://github.com/TETRA2000), Cherry [(git)](https://github.com/phantomkirby) and Nam Nguyen Hoai [git](https://github.com/eneim), students from 3 different countries who first meet in Tokyo, share the obssesion in Android Application and join JPHacks 2014 together. *We don't create World-class App.
 We create app that make YOU happy.*

 **LICENSE**